How to Choose the Right Business Model

 I did this for a year and I sold my programme as home study only.
 For me personally, it was not a fulfilling way to run a business.
 I really missed having the connection with my students.
 I really missed being able to speak to them and answer their questions, and guide and help them to get the support they wanted, so I realised very quickly that a business model without contact with my customers is not for me.

 Then you’ve the got the Membership Model.
 There are lots of different ways of setting up a membership, but what they have in common is that they are typically designed to be accessible for large numbers of people at once, but at a low monthly investment (though high-priced memberships are a “thing” too).
 It’s normally a monthly fee, although you can have annual memberships as well.
 The advantage of a membership is that you can have lots of people benefit from your work at the same time, and the price point makes it accessible for more people to join you.

 Another advantage of a membership model is it’s that it gives you recurring income.
 Because your members are paying you monthly it means you have a predictable income coming in month.
 So it’s really powerful if you feel like you want to get off the income roller coaster, because even if you’re selling an online programme, which is what I’ve always done, you can find that your income comes in peaks, just a couple of times a year, and there’s not much in between while you’re focused on your marketing.
-As it turns out, recurring revenue is also a great safety net during a global pandemic!
+As it turned out, recurring revenue was also a great safety net during the pandemic!

 Training and Consulting

-This type of work has traditionally taken place offline, but I think we will see a big shift to companies being a lot more open to doing this type of work fully online once the pandemic is over now they’ve experienced how effective it can be.
+This type of work has traditionally taken place offline, but I think we’ve seen a big shift to companies being a lot more open to doing this type of work fully online since the pandemic and they’ve experienced how effective it can be.

 Franchising and Licensing